 2.2 - Organisational boundary

-How to define the study boundaries for complete accounting?
+How to define the study boundaries for a complete accounting?

 Source: Pexels

-The Bilan Carbone® method is here applied at the scale of an organisation, whose definition includes any company, local authority, association, public institution, corporation, society, firm, authority, institution, or a part or combination of the preceding entities.
+The Bilan Carbone® method is applied here at the scale of an organisation, whose definition includes any company, local authority, association, public establishment, company, corporation, firm, authority, institution, or a part or combination of the preceding entities.

 The establishments, equipment and facilities of the organisation constitute the organisational boundary to be considered during the Bilan Carbone®.
-In order to define the organisational boundary, the organisation shall diagram its organisational chart by listing all buildings, branches, subsidiaries, clients, suppliers, etc. that revolve around it.
+In order to define the organisational boundary, the organisation shall diagram its organisational chart by listing all buildings, agencies, subsidiaries, customers, suppliers, etc. that orbit it.

 Establish the organisational boundary - figure 2.2.